openspim/openspim.github.io/µOpenSPIM.md

         - Clicking this will remove any currently-highlighted rows from the time points table.

   - (D) Acquisition
+    After all positions and time points have been set up for imaging, there are several options to consider before starting the acquisition.
     1. Acquire
-        - Clicking this button will start the specified imaging session.
+        - Clicking this button will start the predefined imaging session.
     2. Anti-Drift
-        - Clicking the Anti-drift tab and enabling it will be an attempt to prevent the sample from leaving its initial position.
-Users can choose between Phase Correlation (whole 3d-stack is taken into account) or Centre of Mass (drifts are only corrected in x, y).
-Be careful, as high concentrations of fluorescent beads surrounding the sample may disarrange the Anti-Drift.
+        - Click the Anti-drift tab to enable it with the aim to prevent the sample from leaving its initial predefined position.
+One can choose between Phase Correlation (whereby entire volume of a 3d-stack is taken into account) or Centre of Mass (whereby drifts are only corrected in x, y but not in z).
+Note that high concentrations of fluorescent beads surrounding the sample may disarrange the Anti-Drift logic.
     3. ROI
-        - This is where a region of interest (ROI) can be applied.
-But first a ROI has to be specified in the preview window of µManager.
-To do so, select the Rectangle tool and make a selection within the preview window.
-The preview window will open up by clicking *Live view*.
-The Live view can be stopped while using the Rectangle tool.
+        - Within this tab a region of interest (ROI) can be specified and applied to the field of view of the camera.
+The region is specified in the preview window of µManager.
+Select the Rectangle tool and create a selection inside the preview window.
+The window will open up by clicking *Live view*.
+When the ROI is specified, click the *Apply* button.
     4. Binning
-        - Here different binning options can be selected for the acquisition, e.g. 2x2 or 3x3 binning.
-Binning combines the charge of pixels, which increases the signal to noise ratio (SNR) and leads to higher camera frame rates but on the expanse of pixel resolution.
+        - Different binning options can be selected before acquisition, e.g. 2x2 or 3x3 binning.
+Higher Binning settings combines the charge of more pixels, which increases the signal to noise ratio (SNR) and results in higher camera frame rates but on the expanse of pixel resolution.

   - (E) Preview of imaging session
-        - This is a simple schematic overview of the current time points table.
-Nothing can be specified here.
+        - This simple schematic provides an visual overview of the specified time points.

   - (F) Select Channels/Pins

         - Add one or more "channels".
 A channel is typically a laser but it can also be another hardware component of the OpenSPIM.
 There are two ways of controlling a channel during acquisition: 1) Software controlled (without an ArduinoUNO microcontroller) and 2) Arduino Controlled (with an ArduinoUNO microcontroller).
     1. Software controlled:
         - Click *Add channel* to add a new channel to the table.
 Click into the drop-down menus to change e.g. the Shutter of a laser.
 Several channels can be added to the table.